History of Tocal

 The Tocal property has increased through various land purchases since the College commenced - Athcourt Farm, Glendarra, Bona Vista, Dunnings Hill, Clements Farm and Numeralla.
 It is now 2,200 hectares.

 Key advances have been admittance of females in 1972, additional buildings in 1974, 1987, 1994, 1996 and 1997, commencement of dairy apprenticeships in 1980, relocation of NSW Agriculture’s Home Study program to Tocal in 1981, starting Tocal Field Days in 1984, adoption of a problem-based learning curriculum in 1985, public access to Tocal Homestead in 1987, commencement of Rural Traineeships in 1994, Certificate of Landcare in 1995, National Rural Business Management Program in 1996 and the Diploma in Landcare and Natural Resources in 2000, the launch of the Tocal Agricultural Centre and the Tocal Visitor Centre (allowing regular weekend access to Tocal Homestead) in 2002 and designation as a Centre of Excellence in Agricultural Education in 2003.
 The CB Alexander Agricultural College consolidated with Murrumbidgee College of Agriculture to become one Registered Training Organisation in 2006, known as Tocal College.
-The College now operates as the Murrumbidgee Rural Studies Centre at Yanco and the CB Alexander campus at Tocal.
+The College now operates as the CB Alexander Campus at Tocal and the Yanco Campus (formerly Murrumbidgee Rural Studies Centre).

-NSW Department of Primary Industries runs the College, assisted in many different ways by the CB Alexander Foundation, Friends of Tocal, Tocal Students Association, Tocal Ex-students Association, Tocal Field Days Association, and the College Advisory Council.
+NSW Department of Primary Industries runs the College, assisted in many different ways by the CB Alexander Foundation, Friends of Tocal, Tocal Students Association, Tocal Alumni (encompassing the former ex-students association), Tocal Field Days Association, and the Tocal College Advisory Council.